HMS Calypso (1883): Training ship

 Prior to the outbreak of war candidates had to be fishermen or sailors, and the RNR maintained a reserve strength of 500–600 men.
 By 1914, over 1,400 seamen had been trained, and more than 400 answered the call to arms on the outbreak of the Great War.
 The Reserve provided crew for ships of the Royal Navy, including over 100 seamen taken aboard HMCS Niobe a month after the start of the war, the first group of Newfoundlanders to go to war.
-It also provided home defence, including manning coast artillery at the entrance to the St. Johns harbour, and the protection of Newfoundland's shore and shipping.
-Calypso and a small, slow armed patrol vessel were the colony's only warships, and Calypso could not go to sea.
+She also provided home defence, including manning coast artillery at the entrance to the St. Johns harbour, and the protection of Newfoundland's shore and shipping.
+Calypso and a small, slow armed patrol vessel were the Dominion's only warships, and Calypso could not go to sea.

 In 1916, Calypso was renamed HMS Briton, and the former name was given to a new light cruiser laid down in that year, which entered service in 1917.

 Before the war the owner of the dock where Calypso was berthed had sought the vessel's removal.
 The matter was held in abeyance during the war years, but after the conclusion of hostilities the subject arose anew.
 Relocation would have been a significant expense to the Admiralty, and the Colonial Office was informed that the dominion would accept complete withdrawal of the vessel.
 By 1922 naval estimates were being slashed and the Washington Naval Treaty limited the size of fleets.
 The Admiralty therefore summarily discontinued the Newfoundland RNR, and there being no further need of the ship, Briton was made available for disposition.